dragonflyoss/d7y.io/docs/introduction.md

 The Peer first registers the Task with the Scheduler, which then checks the Task metadata to determine whether this Task is being downloaded for the first time within the P2P cluster.

-**First-time Download in P2P Cluster:** If this is the first download, the Scheduler triggers the Seed Peer to download directly from the source.
+**First-time Download in P2P Cluster:** If this is the first download, the Scheduler triggers the Seed Peer to download directly from the origin.
 The Task is then divided into pieces.
 After successful registration, the Peer establishes a connection with the Scheduler for this Task.
 The Scheduler then coordinates streaming from the Seed Peer to the Peer on a piece-by-piece basis.
 As each piece is successfully downloaded, its metadata is reported back to the Scheduler to facilitate subsequent scheduling.